Did you know that ratepayers do not automatically get to vote at Local Government Elections?

 If you are not registered on the House of Assembly Roll in this area you may still be entitled to vote if you fall into one of the following categories and have completed an application to appear on the General Manager's Roll.

 Additionally, Corporate Bodies who own or occupy land within the Huon Valley, are entitled to nominate a person to vote on their behalf.

 If you have already filled out an application to appear on the General Manager's Roll you will be automatically listed.

-If you have altered your principal place of residence to another Council area and altered your enrolment on the House of Assembly Electoral Roll to that address, but, you continue to own or occupy land in the Huon Valley you are no longer automatically entitled to vote in the Huon Valley.
+If you have altered your principal place of residence to another Council area and altered your enrolment on the House of Assembly Electoral Roll to that address, but you continue to own or occupy land in the Huon Valley, you are no longer automatically entitled to vote in the Huon Valley.

 To be eligible to vote at future Local Government Elections an application must be made to the Council to appear on the General Manager's Roll.

-An application form to be enrolled on the General Manager's Roll can be obtained from the Council Offices at 40 Main Street, Huonville or click on one of the following links to download the general enrolment form(773 kb) or the corporate enrolment form(869 kb) Completed forms should be posted to PO BOX 210 Huonville 7109 or delivered to Council Offices 40 Main Street, Huonville Monday to Friday 8.20am- 5pm.
+An application form to be enrolled on the General Manager's Roll can be obtained from the Council Offices at 40 Main Street, Huonville or click on one of the following links to download the general enrolment form(773 kb) or the corporate enrolment form(869 kb) Completed forms should be posted to PO BOX 210 Huonville 7109 or delivered to the Council Offices 40 Main Street, Huonville Monday to Friday 8.20am- 5pm.

 Any enquiries may be made to the Council during normal office hours on 6264 0300.